isabella232/kubernetes-operator/docs/Aerospike-configuration-change.md

 description: Modify Aerospike cluster
 ---

+The Aerospike Kubernetes Operator makes it easier for you to use Aerospike Enterprise clusters on Kubernetes.
+Instead of making changes to the cluster by hand, you specify changes in the Aerospike cluster CR file, then use `kubectl apply` to apply these changes.
+The Operator picks up on the changes and does what it needs to do in order to make them happen.

-For this example assume that cluster is deployed using a file named `aerospike-cluster.yaml`.
+For this example assume that the cluster was deployed using a file named `aerospike-cluster.yaml`.

-## Change a config in the aerospikeConfig section
+## Example Configuration Change

 Change the `spec.aerospikeConfig.service.proto-fd-max` field in the aerocluster CR to `20000`